gajanlee/Spen-Enhancer/README.md

 - spen_test.ahk
     - A test script, it should run well if your S-pen is not malfunctional.
     - Tips: Maybe you can change the `UsagePage` and `Usage` CONSTANTs to adapt your device.
+    - Fix the BUG of *NOT_HOVERING* and *HOVERING* has the same code.
 - spen_lib.ahk
     - Functions provided to handle S-pen Events.

+- template.ahk
+    - User Defined Functions
+    - Rules of Scripts

 ### Tests